City Farmers

 6131941950_d5e7782dc8_o.jpg

-Common Good’s City Farmers program is an opportunity to take your involvement with our farm to the next level.
-As a City Farmer, you will participate in multiple aspects of running an urban farm, including hands-on farm tasks, neighborhood food distribution, our farm market, community events and more.
+Common Good’s City Farmers volunteer program is an opportunity to take your involvement with our farm to the next level.
+As a City Farmer, you will participate in multiple aspects of running an urban farm, including hands-on farm tasks, neighborhood food distribution, our farm market, community events, youth programs and more.

 Although tasks will change seasonally, see the list below to get an idea of what each session will involve.
 Different time slots will have different responsibilities so when you apply you can choose what works best for your interest and your schedule.